ProxeusApp/proxeus-core/README.md

 ## Installation

-Proxeus is primarily a Web application, and is currently not intended for use on a desktop computer.
+Proxeus is primarily a Web application, intended for access with a web browser.
 The [Proxeus Association](https://proxeus.org) maintains a demo instances you can use to test the product, and can recommend a service provider to help you or your business get set up.
+There is also a prototype [desktop application](https://github.com/ProxeusApp/storage-app/blob/master/docs/overview.md).

 In addition to the developer guidelines below, several "one-click" deployment configurations are available for select cloud platforms: